 View the TERM OF CONSENT

-Popular Names and Body Parts: Breast, Arm and Back Surgery as any excess skin after weight loss can be treated.
+Popular Names and Body Parts: Surgery of the Face, Breasts, Arms, Abdomen, Back and Thighs, as any excess skin after weight loss can be treated.

 Objectives: To remove the excess skin after the Reducing Gastroplasty with aesthetic intentions and also in order to better hygiene, ambulation and physical activities.